Woody Johnson

-Robert Wood Johnson IV (born April 12, 1947) is an American businessman who was the United States ambassador to the United Kingdom from 2017 to 2021.
-He is a great-grandson of Robert Wood Johnson I, and a heir to the Johnson & Johnson pharmaceutical fortune.
-In 2000 he purchased the New York Jets football team and is currently the Jets co-owner alongside his brother, Christopher Johnson.
+Robert Wood Johnson IV (born April 12, 1947) is an American businessman who is the owner and chairman of the NFL's New York Jets and was formerly the United States ambassador to the United Kingdom from 2017 to 2021.
+He is a great-grandson of Robert Wood Johnson I and an heir to the Johnson & Johnson pharmaceutical fortune.
+In 2000, he purchased the Jets for $635 million alongside his brother, Christopher Johnson.

-A longtime Republican Party donor, Johnson was a supporter of Donald Trump's presidential campaign, and was appointed by Trump to the post of United States Ambassador to the United Kingdom.
-During his tenure he oversaw Britain’s exit from the EU and the relocation of the United States embassy in London.
+A long-time Republican Party donor, Johnson was a supporter of Donald Trump's presidential campaign in 2016 and was subsequently appointed as the US Ambassador to the United Kingdom.
+Events during his tenure included Britain's exit from the EU and the relocation of the United States embassy in London.
+His brother Christopher took over Jets operations during his tenure.

+Upon his return to the New York in 2021, Johnson resumed his role as chairman of the Jets.
+In 2023, he pursued Aaron Rodgers, with the Jets finalizing a trade with the Green Bay Packers in April.
+In 2022, Johnson made a £2 billion bid for Chelsea but withdrew from the bidding process later that month.
+In July of 2025, Johnson completed the purchase of a 43% stake in Crystal Palace from Eagle Football Holdings, becoming a partner and director of the club.

 Early life and education

-Johnson was born in New Brunswick, New Jersey, the son of Betty Johnson (née Wold) and Robert Wood Johnson III, and the great-grandson of Robert Wood Johnson I who founded the Johnson & Johnson pharmaceutical company.
-He grew up with four siblings, Keith Johnson, Billy Johnson, Elizabeth "Libet" Johnson, and Christopher Wold Johnson, in northern New Jersey, and attended the Millbrook School.
-He graduated from the University of Arizona and worked summer jobs at Johnson & Johnson.
+Johnson was born in New Brunswick, New Jersey, the son of Betty Johnson (née Wold; 1921–2020) and Robert Wood Johnson III, and the great-grandson of Robert Wood Johnson I, who founded the Johnson & Johnson pharmaceutical company, along with his brothers James Wood Johnson and Edward Mead Johnson.
+Robert Wood Johnson IV grew up with four siblings: Keith Johnson, Billy Johnson, Elizabeth "Libet" Johnson, and Christopher Wold Johnson, in northern New Jersey, and attended the Millbrook School.
+He graduated from the University of Arizona.
+He worked for J&J for a single summer.

 Career

 The Johnson Company, Inc

 Johnson was the chairman and chief executive of The Johnson Company, Inc., a private investment firm.

-In August 2006, Johnson was asked to testify before the Senate's Permanent Subcommittee on Investigations regarding his participation in a tax avoidance scheme.
-A Senate report said that Johnson, along with others, was able to buy, for relatively small fees, roughly $2 billion in capital losses that they used to erase taxable gains they garnered from stock sales.
-The U.S. Treasury lost an estimated $300 million in revenue as a result.
-In a statement, Johnson said he had been advised by his lawyers in 2000 that the transaction "was consistent with the Tax Code."
-After the Internal Revenue Service challenged that view in 2003, Johnson in 2006 settled with the IRS and agreed to pay 100 percent of the tax due plus interest.
+In 2006, a Senate subcommittee produced a 370-page report that said that some prominent figures, including Johnson, purchased capital gain losses as a way to reduce their own income tax bills.
+Johnson settled with the IRS in 2006, agreeing to pay the owed taxes plus interest.